nextarch/toc/sigs/readme.md

 ## How to Set Up SIGs
 You can set up a SIG by submitting an [issue](https://github.com/nextarch/toc/issues) and a [PR for approval](proposed.md).

-The proposed SIGs will be reported to the TOC, and the TOC will vote to determine the launch.
+The proposed SIGs will be reported to the TOC, and the TOC will vote to determine the launch and SIG Tech Lead.